Windows 11, the new version of Microsoft’s pioneering OS, will support the use of Android apps on the desktop for the first time.

 Nadella also described Windows 11 as allowing users to dictate how they use their OS, rather than vice versa.

 This will in part be achieved through new ways of interacting with your PC or device.
-Windows 11 will support voice typing, a digital pen for editing, and a more intuitive use of touch gestures for navigation.
+Windows 11 will support voice typing, a digital pen for editing, and more intuitive use of touch gestures for navigation.

 Users will also have greater control over their workspace by allowing the creation of multiple desktops – for work, creativity, gaming and so on.
 This can also be seen as a reflection of recent lockdown situations, where many people have struggled to separate work and home lives.